 The completed appeal form and documentation must be submitted to a Financial Aid office located on the Pensacola, Warrington, or Milton Campus.
-The appropriate Financial Aid coordinator will consider the appeal.
+The Financial Aid Appeals Committee will consider the appeal.
 If the appeal is granted, additional conditions may be established which the student will be required to meet in order to continue financial aid eligibility.
 The student will be notified in writing of the decision.